The KitchenAid Food Processor Slicer is a great way to chop up a good amount of ingredients.

 Doesn’t matter how many vegetables you have to cut, because the KitchenAid Food Processor will take care of that.
 And the vegetable bits are also of the same thickness which will make them cook evenly then.

-So then the veg are cut and the chef is happy!
+So then the veg are cut properly and the chef is happy!

 Remove the Food Processor bowl with the chopped vegetables and attach the bowl of the KitchenAid Cook Processor to the machine.
 What else do we need to cook our ratatouille stew in? it’s a 2-in-1.